flatcar-archive/flatcar-docs/docs/provisioning/config-transpiler/operators-notes.md

 | `swap_partition` | `0657fd6d-a4ab-43c4-84e5-0933c84b4f4f` |
 | `raid_partition` | `a19d880f-05fc-4d3b-a006-743f0f84911e` |

-See the [Root Filesystem Placement](https://coreos.com/os/docs/latest/root-filesystem-placement.html) documentation for when to use `raid_containing_root`.
+See the [Using RAID for the Root Filesystem](../../installing/bare-metal/root-filesystem-placement/) documentation for when to use `raid_containing_root`.